What does an Apple Watch do – Apple Watch features (2025)

 Remote Control Functions

-Remote Control is also one of the most important Apple Watch uses.
+Remote Control is also one of the most important uses of what Apple Watch does.
 With your Apple Watch, you may never have to leave your sofa again, as it will function as a remote control for your devices.
 It will skip through music on your iPhone or iTunes music library, navigate your Apple TV menu, enable ‘Do Not Disturb’ and ‘Airplane’ modes on your phone or turn on/off the smart lights in your home – all from your wrist.

 Access Siri